zhengli0817/jekyll-now/_posts/2018-5-19-Blockchain-Indeed-Jobs.md

 > Strong proficiency in developing objected-oriented software, with deep experience in one or more relevant languages (Java, C, C++, C#)

+So, it's all right if you don't know Java!

 ![](/images/Nationwide.png?raw=true)

 ![](/images/NewYork.png?raw=true)